-Attorneys pay money to advertise on billboards, or on the Internet or on billboards.
-That does not necessarily make them good, that usually makes them expensive.
+Attorneys pay money to advertise on billboards, or on the Internet, or on the sides of buses.
+That does not necessarily make them good, and that usually makes them expensive.

 Many attorneys who list high on search engine results, not because they are good at what they do, but because they pay a lot of money for Search Engine Optimization people to get them to the top.

 There also seems to be a trend amongst attorneys who claim to be “superior” attorneys.
 The few lawyers that I’ve seen who claim to be “Superior DUI lawyers,” seem to be the ones with the least experience, and the least knowledge.